-The oil and natural gas exploration and development industry continues to shift towards natural gas reservoirs that are high in natural gas liquids and crude oil, in unconventional shale and less-permeable or tight formations that were not economic or technically possible to develop in the past.
+The oil and natural gas exploration and development industry targets natural gas reservoirs that are high in natural gas liquids and crude oil, lying in unconventional shale and less-permeable or tight formations.
 2D and 3D seismic data are important tools for these developments or "plays".
-2D seismic data is used to map the regional faults in shale gas prospects, and 3D seismic data is used to map the exact contours of variable reservoirs, as well as small-scale fractures in shale formations, to plan accurate paths for horizontal wells.
+2D seismic data is used to map the regional faults in shale gas prospects, and 3D seismic data is used to map the regional faults in shale gas prospects, and 3D seismic data is used to map the exact contours of variable reservoirs, as well as small-scale fractures in shale formations, to plan accurate paths for horizontal wells.